Dr. Sophie Schweizer-Schubert

 I am married.
 My husband is a violinist in an orchestra.
 We not only share a love of music but also a love for people, especially love for our four children, our extended families, our friends and each other.
 Then there is our passion for nature, art, culture, good food, relaxation, peace, harmony, good humor and caring relationships.

 - Since 2020 Founder, owner and operator of the Psychoendocrinology and Psychotherapy Practice (Praxis für Psychoendokrinologie und Psychotherapie), Heilbronn, Germany

 - Since 2020 Lecturer at the Institute for Medical Psychology, Heidelberg University Hospital

-- 2015-2020 Research assistant at the Institute for Medical Psychology, Heidelberg University Hospital, carrying out research in gynecological psychoneuroendocinology and teaching activities in gynecological psychoneuroendocinology for physicians and medical psychology
+- 2015-2020 Researcher and lecturer at the Institute for Medical Psychology, Heidelberg University Hospital, carrying out research in gynecological psychoneuroendocinology and teaching activities in gynecological psychoneuroendocinology for physicians and medical psychology

 - 2011-2015 Visiting professor at Heidelberg University’s Institute of Psychology, general and theoretical psychology

 - 2005-2015 Assistant professor at the Free University of Amsterdam, Department of Clinical Neuropsychology, carrying out research in clinical neuroscience and teaching activities in medical neuroscience for psychologists and physicians and cognitive neuropsychology for psychologists